Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 3. Keep on stirring for about 5-7 minutes on the low-medium flame to prevent lumps

-4. Now put grated carrots with the remaining water into the milk and mix them together
+4. Now, put the grated carrots with the remaining water into the milk and mix them together

 5. Let them cook for around 10-12 minutes on medium flame